agarciaguapo/cse15l-lab-reports/LabReport4.md

 Finally to save these changes we used the save and exit command to save the file.

+## Results
-After doing these changes, if we run the code again we get the following results:
+After doing these changes, if we run the code again with the following code:

+        $ javac -cp ".;lib/hamcrest-core-1.3.jar;lib/junit-4.13.2.jar" *.java
+        $ java -cp ".;lib/junit-4.13.2.jar;lib/hamcrest-core-1.3.jar" org.junit.runner.JUnitCore ListExamplesTests

+We should get the following results:

 ![Image](lab7-pass.png)

+## Summary
 As you can see after making the changes we were able to fix the code and it was able to pass both the test.
 There most likkley other alternative commands that could also fix the code however the way I did took around 10-13 seconds (not official).
 One of these altenative ways could be that instead of pressing the j key
 43 times I could've done ":43" which brings the cursor down to the 43rd line which saves a lot more time.
 Another go tip I found out on accident is that when